 The care of and access to children are some of the most contentious issues in family law.
 These arrangements are outlined within the divorce through both child custody and the parenting agreement.
-At the law firm of Mattingly Cavagnaro, LLP, we take time to understand unique circumstances of each situation and work with clients to resolve this issue outside of court through mediation or other forms of alternative dispute resolution.
+At the law firm of Mattingly Cavagnaro LLP, the attorneys take time to understand the unique circumstances of each situation and work with clients to resolve this issue outside of court through mediation or other forms of alternative dispute resolution.
 The rationale for collaboratively creating your own parenting agreements is that parents best understand the needs and schedules of their children as well as their own schedules.
 This will then be submitted as a part of the divorce agreement when the judge reviews the case.

 Custody In New York

 The courts generally will award joint legal custody, although it sometimes determines that sole custody is in the best interests of the children.
 The other parent may still have visitation rights if there is sole custody.
 Joint custody need not mean that the children spend equal time in each home.
 Instead, it gives the parents equal rights in the care and support of the children.
 The courts will nevertheless examine the following: